girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 register any change in voltage.
 You could use diodes to solve this problem, but even fast diodes (like 1N4148) will interfere with the rise time of PT and affect scan rate (will be <70 Hz).
-The solution is to split the power source of IR and PT; have IR driven by GPIO pin and PT driven by 3v3 pin.
+The solution is to split the power source of IR and PT; have IR driven by GPIO pin and PT driven separategly (from USB through voltage regulator or from 3v3/5v pin of breakout board).

 ### Select Column and Read Rows